How do I make an appointment?

 Appointments are available CET 16.00 to 19.00 or by special arrangement.

 How many sessions will I need?

 Therapy works differently for everyone and therefore it is impossible to determine how many sessions you might need.
 It is best if you can commit to regular sessions to ensure consistency.
-Whilst some clients refer a set time period and total costs others are happier with an open arrangement to see how counselling develops.
+Whilst some clients prefer a set time period and total costs, others are happier with an open arrangement to see how counselling develops.

 Do I have to be an expat?

 No, absolutely not.
 My own working experience makes this a demographic I understand well and can work with, but services are open to you wherever you are and whatever your residence status.

 Absolutely.
 I work within the Ethical Guidelines of ISCA (an international school counselling association) and within the remits of the British Psychological Society. where confidentiality is paramount.
 I will talk to you about this and other important information before we begin therapy.

 Yes, the bulk of my work is with teenagers.